Easing food prices, mild recovery cool China March inflation

 The consumer price index showed an annual rise of 2.1 percent, well below the 2.4 percent market consensus from a Reuters poll of economists.

-Producer prices dropped 1.9 percent year-on-year, broadly in line with the consensus forecast for a 1.8 percent fall, and a steeper fall than February's 1.6 percent.
+While producer prices dropped 1.9 percent year-on-year, a steeper fall than February's 1.6 percent, which was expected as the consensus forecast was for a fall of 1.8 percent.

 "Lower inflation will greatly ease investors' concerns that the policymakers would begin to tighten monetary conditions," Haibin Zhu, chief China economist at JP Morgan in Hong Kong, told Reuters.